tabz23/ihabtabbara.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hey!
 I'm currently a first-year Ph.D. student in Computer Science and Engineering at Washington University in St. Louis.
-My research focuses on *trustworthy autonomy*, specifically on formal methods for ML-enabled systems.
+My research focuses on trustworthy autonomy, specifically on formal methods for ML-enabled systems such learned neural safety filters.

-Outside of research, I enjoy nature and astrophotography, and I'm passionate about sports — particularly karate and track and field.
-I also spend a large chunk of my free time on video games.
+Outside of research, I enjoy nature and astrophotography, and I'm passionate about sports, particularly karate and track and field.

 <!--